 However, you saw her posts are decent, sometimes even funny, so you don't worry much about her.
 Then one day, as mentioned, she finds you online.

 After starting the chat, 'Emily' says she works for Facebook's promotions department.

-Below is a real conversation between the scammer and us.
-The picture in this article is the actual link she sent:
+Below is a real conversation between the scammer and us:

 I am here to pass a vital information to you but before I proceed, I would like to know if you have been informed about your winning.

 No I had no idea that FB had a lotto?
 I have friends who work at Head office.
 I have never heard them mention.
 Please proceed?

 Oh i see..
 I am delighted to inform you that your name was luckily selected among the 10 lucky winners who won the sum of $50,000.00 on the Facebook online lottery international draw.
 NOTE:this is 100% real and legit and the FBI are aware of this lottery promo..
 You can also check this link to find the best history of the Facebook past winners: (spammy link containing the words 'winners' and 'Facebook').